Brightburn (2019) Movie Review

 Brightburn (Dunceville)

 I feel as though there were a fair few scenes left on the cutting room floor that probably expanded on things a lot.
-Everything is very loosely expanded on.
+It all just feels so damn loosely put together.
 I wouldn’t be surprised to see a 2 hour long director’s cut at some point in the future (this obviously never happened).
 I would definitely be interested in watching a version that goes into a little more detail on the events.

 Acting and Cinematography